na-na-hi/renget/archive/sdg-link.md

 !!! info
 	---------------------------
 ##Bakery
-Cut'n'paste for PWChefAnon and other thread bakers - November 18th - https://pastebin.com/2CFqLXTR
+Cut'n'paste for PWChefAnon and other thread bakers - December 18th - https://pastebin.com/qmAjLhFt
 *(PWAnon, gratz on the new kitten! ≽^•⩊•^≼)*